harvester/docs/docs/install/external-disk-support.md

 _Available as of v1.4.0_

-### Background
+## Background

-A common ask from Harvester users has been the ability to install and boot Harvester from external disks.
-Such diskless systems are common in large datacenter environments.
+Harvester can now be installed on and booted from external disks.
+This is particularly useful in environments where hosts have NICs or HBA cards that support booting from external iSCSI devices or SAN storage arrays.
+Such diskless systems are common in large datacenters.

-Nodes with NIC's or HBA supporting boot from external iSCSI devices or SAN storage arrays can leverage this feature to install Harvester to diskless systems.

-We will cover a simple example of installing to an external iscsi disk.
-The workflow for SAN arrays will be similar but a different set of kernel arguments may be needed to allow Harvester to successfully boot from the SAN array
+The following sections provide information about installing Harvester on an external iSCSI device.
+The workflow for SAN arrays is similar, but a different set of kernel arguments may be needed to allow Harvester to successfully boot from a SAN array.

-### iscsi disk based install

-#### configure iscsi target
+## iSCSI-Based Installation

+### Configure the iSCSI Target

 :::note

-bios/firmware changes will need to be adapter for user specific hardware
+Necessary changes to the BIOS or firmware will depend on the hardware that you use.

 :::
-When your system to be installed powers on or is reset, you must enter the firmware setup menu to change the boot settings and enable booting via iSCSI.

-Precise details for this are difficult to provide because they vary from system to system.
+When the installation destination powers on or resets, you must enter the firmware setup menu to change the boot settings and enable booting via iSCSI.
+The settings vary from system to system.

-It is typical to force the system to enter the firmware settings menu by typing a special key such as F2, F7, ESC, etc. Which one works for your system varies.
-Often the system will display a list of which key(s) are available for specific firmware functions, but it is not uncommon for the firmware to erase this list and start to boot after only a very short delay, so you have to pay close attention.
+Entering the firmware setup menu usually requires pressing a designated key (for example, F2, F7, or ESC).
+The system will likely display a list of keys that are available for specific firmware functions.
+However, this list is displayed for a very short time, so you must select a menu option before the list disappears and the system starts to boot.

-If in doubt, consult the system provider's documentation.
-An example document link is provided in the References section.
-Other vendors should provide similar documentation.

-The typical things you need to configure are:
+Configuration tasks that you must perform include the following:

-* Enable UEFI boot
+- Enable UEFI boot
-* Configure iSCSI initiator and target parameters
+- Configure iSCSI initiator and target parameters
-* Enable the iSCSI device in the boot menu
+- Enable the iSCSI device in the boot menu
-* Set the boot order so that your system will boot from the iSCSI device
+- Set the boot order so that your system boots from the iSCSI device

+See your system provider's documentation for more information about boot settings and firmware functions.
+A link to a sample document is provided in the References section.

 ![target-details.png](/img/v1.4/external-disk/target-details.png)

-#### install Harvester
+### Install Harvester
-This can be done by whatever means you would normally use to load the Harvester install image.

-The Harvester installer should automatically "see" the iSCSI device in the dialog where you chose the installation destination.
-Choose this device to install.
+You can load the Harvester ISO using any of the standard methods.
+The installer should automatically detect the iSCSI device.
+Select this device when you are prompted to specify the installation disk.

-The following changes have been made to the installer when an iscsi target is used:
+The information displayed on the installer differs slightly when you select an iSCSI target.

-* network interfaces being used for mounting the iscsi volumes are skipped from the installer network configuration page
+- Network configuration screen: Does not show the network interfaces that are used for mounting the iSCSI volumes.
-* the disks page will show the first path to a multipath'd remote disk, however post install assuming `os.externalStorageConfig` is provided, the OS will boot off the multipath device
+- Disk configuration screen: Shows the first path to a multipath'd remote disk.
+However, after installation (assuming `os.externalStorageConfig` is provided), the operating system boots from the multipath device.

-During the install phase, users need to provide a config yaml to configure multipath and additional kernel arguments.
-This information is added to the installed OS to allow subsequent boots from an iscsi target
+During installation, you must provide a configuration file (`config.yaml`) that contains multipath and additional kernel arguments.
+The information is added to the installed operating system to allow subsequent boots from an iSCSI target.

-For example in our environment we have provided the following config.yaml
+Example (`config.yaml`):

 ```
 os: